kurasu/binc/SPECIFICATION.md

 Operation ID = 5

 Defines a global user-readable name for a type.
+Type ID must not be 0.

 | Bytes | Type    | Payload                        |
 |-------|---------|--------------------------------|